confluentinc/demo-10x-storage/README.md

     python produce.py
     ```

-1. Check out the data coming into your topics in the Confluent Cloud Console.
+1. Check out the data coming into your topics in the Confluent Cloud Console (optionally in [ksqlDB](#optional-process-the-data-stream-in-real--with-ksqldb)).

 ### Consume the Data to Train and Test an ML Model with TensorFlow